meshplay/meshplay/docs/pages/project/contributing/contributing-gitflow.md

 ## Add 'upstream' repo to list of remotes

 ```
-git remote add upstream https://github.com/meshery/meshery.git
+git remote add upstream https://github.com/meshplay/meshplay.git
 ```

-("meshery" is used as the example repo.
-Be sure to reference the _actual_ repo you're contributing to e.g. "meshery-linkerd").
+("meshplay" is used as the example repo.
+Be sure to reference the _actual_ repo you're contributing to e.g. "meshplay-linkerd").

 ## Verify the new remote named 'upstream'